marcwebbie/passpie/README.md

 # print all credentials as a table with hidden passwords
 pysswords

 # print all credentials and show passwords in plain text.
-Option: `--show-password`
+Option: `-P` or `--show-password`
 pysswords --show-password

+# specify other pysswords database.
+Option `-D` or `--database`
+pysswords -D /path/to/other/database -g

 # shows help.
 Option `-h` or `--help`
 pysswords --help

-# specify other passwords.
-Option `-D` or `--database`
-pysswords -D /path/to/other/database
 ```

 ### Grouping